 The General Assembly is the supreme body of the organization and meets at least once every year to decide on the direction of Kapaeeng Foundation.
 Executive Committee (EC) is the governing body of the organization.
 EC is composed of 9 members headed by Chairperson.
 An Advisory Committee composed of maximum 5-member indigenous experts and activists guides and advises the Executive Committee.
 The Executive Director is the chief functionary of the secretariat of Kapaeeng Foundation and supervises the daily working of the secretariat.

 Membership of the organization is open for any indigenous persons of the country who must subscribe to the aims and objectives of Kapaeeng Foundation, who must be 18 years or above of age, who must be both mentally and physically sound and fit and must be obliged to pay monthly and annual membership due.
 The applicant must apply in prescribed format with a recommendation of two members.
 The Executive Committee decides on the membership applications.

 Kapaeeng Foundation seeks to bring about an effective and respectful partnership between the indigenous peoples’ organisations and communities, community-based organisations, civil society organisations, national, regional and international human rights organisations, media, educational institutions and government agencies, UN agencies, development planners in regard to promote and protect of human rights of indigenous peoples.

 Kapaeeng Foundation is a member of International Land Coalition (ILC) and Asia Indigenous Peoples Pact (AIPP) (an organisation of indigenous peoples’ movement in Asia) based in Chiang Mai, Thailand.
-Kapaeeng Foundation also involved with Campaign for Sustainable Rural Livelihoods (CSRL) running by Oxfam-GB.
+Kapaeeng Foundation also member of Citizen’s Platform for SDGs, Bangladesh and involved with Campaign for Sustainable Rural Livelihoods (CSRL) running by Oxfam-GB.